idiap/bob/python/doc/TutorialsMachine.rst

   >>> m.sigma = numpy.array([1.,2.,1.,3.,2.,4.])

-Once the :py:class:`bob.machine.IVectorMachine` has been set, you can use it to extract the i-vector (w_ij) of an input gmm stats:
+Once the :py:class:`bob.machine.IVectorMachine` has been set, the extraction of an i-vector :math:`w_ij` can be done in two steps, by first extracting the GMM sufficient statistics, and then estimating the i-vector:

 .. doctest::
   :options: +NORMALIZE_WHITESPACE

+  >>> gs = bob.machine.GMMStats(2,3)
+  >>> gmm.acc_statistics(sample, gs)
   >>> w_ij = m.forward(gs)

 As with other machines you can save and re-load machines of this type using